niklasf/shakmaty/pgn-reader/README.md

    (linear time complexity).
 2. Correct on valid PGNs.
 3. Performance.
 One of the fastest PGN parsers in any language.
 4. Reasonable behavior on invalid PGNs.
+Common quirks may be supported, but only if there is essentially no performance cost.
 5. Usability.
-Barrier to entry can be quite high when you have to bring your own in-memory representation for games.
+Basic operation can be quite verbose and users need to bring their own in-memory representation for games.

 Introduction
 ------------